How To Visit

 Kalaupapa is an extremely isolated place, surrounded on three sides by ocean and two-thousand foot cliffs on the fourth.
-Consequently, there is no road access into the peninsula.
-To get to the park visitors must travel by one of the following methods:
+Consequently, there is no road access into the peninsula from the southern side of Molokai.
+Once down in Kalaupapa, there are no food, beverage or medical services.
+In inclement weather, it is possible that getting out of Kalaupapa will not be feasible.
+Due to this, it is suggested that upon a visit to Kalaupapa, you should bring any needed medications and even some extra food.
+Visitors will not be allowed entrance into the settlement without a proper permit.
+To get to the park, permitted visitors must travel by one of the following methods:

-By Boat: It is prohibited to come within 1/4 mile of the Kalaupapa shoreline.
+It is prohibited to come within 1/4 mile of the Kalaupapa shoreline.
 Access by boat within the quarter mile offshore park boundary requires a special use permit.
-For More information regarding this offshore closure please contact the Kalaupapa National Historical Park or the State Department of Health at Kalaupapa.
+For more information regarding this offshore closure please contact Kalaupapa National Historical Park or the State Department of Health at Kalaupapa.